eBay/bascomtask/README.md

 without arguments will pick up the timeout set on an Orchestrator if one has been set.
 By default, there is no timeout set.

-Accessing a CompletableFuture whose execution path was spawned and timeout out will result in an exception.
+Accessing a CompletableFuture whose execution path was spawned and timed out will result in an exception.
 This _may_ be a BascomTask TimeoutExceededException, which unlike java.util.concurrent.TimeoutException is unchecked.
 If interrupts are enabled, the response may be something different if a task has handled the interrupt and thrown a different exception.